GrecoTechnology/Bizbox/README.md

 nano /srv/git/bizbox/accounts.yml
 ```

-This step will create teh user account specific in accounts.yml, add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot if needed.
+This step will create the user account specific in accounts.yml, add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot if needed.
 ```
 bb install preinstall
 ```